dblink_close(text cursorname [, bool fail_on_error]) returns text dblink_close(text connname, text cursorname [, bool fail_on_error]) returns text

 Name of the connection to use; omit this parameter to use the unnamed connection.

 If true (the default when omitted) then an error thrown on the remote side of the connection causes an error to also be thrown locally.
 If false, the remote error is locally reported as a NOTICE, and the function's return value is set to ERROR.

-explicit transaction block, and this is the last remaining open
+transaction block, and this is the last remaining open cursor in

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.